thoas/picfit/README.rst

     <img src="http://localhost:3001/display?url=https%3A%2F%2Fwww.google.fr%2Fimages%2Fsrpr%2Flogo11w.png&w=100&h=100&op=resize&upscale=0"

-This will request the image served at the supplied url and resize it to 100x100 using the **resize** method.
+This will retrieve the image used in the ``url`` parameter and resize it to 100x100.

 Using source storage
 --------------------